Contact

 My Best Advice When Tackling Baby-Led Weaning | From a Pediatric OT and Mom of 2

 Baby-led weaning (BLW) is an exciting milestone, and it’s one that gives your little one the chance to explore food on their own terms.
-But if you’re anything like most parents starting out, the idea of handing over a chunk of avocado to your baby can feel daunting (if definitely did for me at first!).
+But if you’re anything like most parents starting out, the idea of handing over a chunk of avocado to your baby can feel daunting (it definitely did for me at first!).
 BLW is messy, unpredictable, and full of trial and error, but it’s also rewarding as you watch your baby explore foods and become an adventurous, independent eater.

 Since baby-led weaning can be super daunting, I want to dive into my best advice for tackling this big milestone confidently, and most importantly, in a fun way!